Tag Archives: gaited horse

 The shoulder-in is a three or four track lateral exercise that helps diagonalize the horse’s foot fall sequence which breaks up the lateral steps of pace.
 Plus, it relaxes and softens the horse while strengthening the inside hind leg as it steps under its body mass.
 The hind legs and the front legs cross over, but not at the same time.
 The shoulder-in is not a side pass, rather it is a lateral bending exercise.

 The shoulder-in also helps the naturally gaited horse learn balance by engaging the hindquarters, lifting the back, raising the chest and shoulders.
-The benefits include strengthening the inside hind leg as it steps under its body mass and helping the horse become soft, supple, flexible, and symmetrical.
+The benefits include strengthening the inside hind leg as it steps under its body mass and helping the horse become softer, more supple, and flexible.

 The shoulder-in can be ridden in a straight line or the arc of a circle.
 The shoulder-in along the rail or arena wall is a great way to guide the rider and horse through a few steps.
 After the rider and horse understand the exercise along the wall, the shoulder-in is also a beneficial exercise on a circle.